Yougain/burmilla_os_efi/README.md

 ## rancher_os_efi
 # create_rancheros_efi_iso
   A script for creating an iso image of RancherOS installer with EFI.<br>
+  You can directly login through SSH by username, 'rancher' and password, 'rancher', because "rancher.password=rancher" has been already set in kernel parameters of grub-setting of this iso image.<br>
   CAUTION: Do not alter label of iso image.
 The label must be 'rancheros', or installer fails.<br>
   ```
   $ ./create_rancheros_efi_iso